hzoo/hopeinsource.com/src/pages/inefficiency.md

 #### What makes an organization healthy?

 (00:00) **Henry**: Alright, so in this episode, I wanted to talk about organizational health.
 Nadia just wrote a post about the health of an open source project and how we measure it, whether it's by contributors, activity, or output.
-It just got me thinking about how we measure that in a church, and what's the relationship between church growth and health, like the popularity of open source projects versus health or sustainability.
+It just got me thinking about how we measure that in a church.
+What's the relationship between church growth and health, the popularity of open source projects versus health or sustainability.

 (00:31) **Nadia**: It's interesting, 'cause even though I believe that we should be measuring a project's activity and output over number of contributors, it's just an easier thing to visualize when you talk about people coming to your project or leaving your project as a sign of health.
-And we've talked about this with church stuff, of bringing people into your congregation and who's attending, how many people are there?
-So it's just such an easy visual to fall back on that, the stuff I was writing about was trying to make the case that number of contributors or number of attendees or whatever doesn't really matter.
+We've talked about this with church stuff, of bringing people into your congregation and who's attending.
+How many people are there?
+It's such an easy visual to fall back on that.
+The stuff I was writing about was trying to make the case that number of contributors or attendees doesn't really matter.
 What matters more is what are you actually producing and putting out.

+#### What Is a Church's Output?

-(01:07) **Nadia**: Which actually relates to Call to Commitment... they purposely kept a really small congregation because they were like, "Yeah, we don't need to inflate this with a bunch of fake numbers."
-But then I was thinking, for church stuff, what would output even really be in a church if it's not the number of people attending or listening?
+(01:07) **Nadia**: Which actually relates to Call to Commitment.
+They purposely kept a really small congregation because they were like, "We don't need to inflate this with a bunch of fake numbers."
+But for church stuff, what would output even really be in a church if it's not the number of people attending?

 (01:29) **Henry**: Yeah.
 I guess they just cared a lot about the individual people.
-It's all about, how well are they doing, mentally or spiritually, and so we don't want shallowness or just numbers like what you said.
+It's all about how well are they doing, mentally or spiritually.
+So we don't want shallowness or just numbers, what you said.
 Even though it's an easy way to think about it.
-"Oh, as long as we have more people that means probably more people are tithing and that means that we're gonna sustain this thing 'cause if we don't have money then it's not gonna work anymore."
+"Oh, as long as we have more people, that means probably more people are tithing, and that means that we're gonna sustain this thing 'cause if we don't have money then it's not gonna work anymore."

-(02:08) **Henry**: But I think for output, I think it's really hard to quantify, which is why I don't know if we can use attendance, because people can go to church every week, that doesn't mean they're any closer to God or other people.
+(02:08) **Henry**: But I think for output, I think it's really hard to quantify, which is why I don't know if we can use attendance.
+Because people can go to church every week, that doesn't mean they're any closer to God or other people.

 (02:28) **Nadia**: But what is a church's output?
-For an open source project it's easier to make the argument and say code is ultimately your output and that's why you can measure it based on PRs or commits or whatever, versus number of people contributing.
-But yeah, what's the equivalent that a church is trying to put out if not trying to, I don't know, touch people basically?
+For an open source project it's easier to make the argument and say code is ultimately your output and that's why you can measure it based on PRs or commits versus number of people contributing.
+What's the equivalent that a church is trying to put out if not trying to, I don't know, touch people basically?

 (02:47) **Henry**: I mean, even with open source, just because we're adding more code doesn't mean...
 Well, I guess there's the mission of the project versus is it still going?
 We can make PRs all day that all they do is update dependencies and it looks like it's really active (laughs), but are people actually getting benefit from it?
 That's more of a measure of how useful something is.
 I don't know if those are conflated or it's hard to know the difference sometimes, and at church it's the same, where you would think that if there are more people coming then maybe that means that more people can serve or more people can help the community that that church is a part of.